jometzg/database-chaos-nsg/README.md

 ![alt text](images/choas-nsg-fault-test-system.png "Demonstration application")

+Almost any web API that uses a database backend, but [here](https://github.com/Azure-Samples/nodejs-appsvc-cosmosdb-bottleneck) is a sample app that would work well for this demonstration.

+In the following sections, this application can then be VNet integrated to allow the use of the [Chaos Studio NSG Fault](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-fault-library#network-security-group-set-rules)

 ## Subnets
 ![alt text](images/chaos-nsg-subnets.png "Demonstration subnets")

 ## Cosmos subnet private endpoint policy

+This confiuration is really important.

+Private endpoints do not respect network security rules unless the private endpoint policy is set.
+What this means is that, unless this value is set, the NSG rules set, will be ignored by the private endpoint.
+A sample is below:

 ![alt text](images/chaos-nsg-subnet-private-endpoint-policy.png "Subnet private endpoint policy")